Welcome to the University of Denver (DU) Unmanned Systems Research Institute (DU2SRI).

 - Flight time: 30 min.

 After this (first) addition of turbine (kerosene) helicopters, DU2SRI hosts a diverse fleet of unmanned helicopters (electric, gas, kerosene), able to be used in a wide variety of applications.

-DU2SRI acquired a 4,500 sq. ft. hangar at the Front Range Airport, to be used as a hosting facility for our equipment, work space for research development and experimentation, and site for demonstrations and events.
+DU2SRI acquired a new off-campus facility at the Strategic Simulation Solutions, to be used as a hosting facility for our equipment, work space for research development and experimentation, and site for demonstrations and events.
 All the fleet\equipment has been moved to the hangar and DU2SRI is in the process of setting up several workstations inside the hangar along with a small machine shop to support the research needs of the Institute.